catmaid/CATMAID/API_CHANGELOG.md

   replace existing data, the `force` parameter can be set to `true`.
 Both options apply to both neurons and skeletons.

+- `POST /{project_id}/skeletons/connectivity/csv`:
+  The new optional parameter `names` makes it possible to pass in a mapping of skeleton IDs to names used in the CSV export as column and row headers.
+If this parameter is not provided, the plain skeleton IDs will be used as it was done before.
+If it is provided, it has to be a list of two-element lists, each of the form [<skeleton-id>, <name>], which provides the mapping.

 ### Deprecations

 None.